How to Grow Loganberries

 Logan was trying to cross two varieties of blackberries to create a superior blackberry cultivar.

-The fruit has a white, heavy core at its center which should be removed while preparing the fruit for eating.
-But the core can be easily taken out when the fruit is fully ripe.
+The fruit has a white, heavy core at its center, which should be removed while preparing the fruit for eating.
+But the core can be easily removed when the fruit is fully ripe.
 Under-ripe loganberries are slightly bitter.

 Loganberry juice is a popular drink in Western New York, USA, and Southern Ontario, Canada.

-This way the plant becomes unruly and needs to be heavily pruned so as to keep manageable.
+This way, the plant becomes unruly and needs to be heavily pruned so as to keep it manageable.
 Since the plant is self-pollinating, one often needs only one plant for a significant crop.
-This one cane can produce more than sufficient berries for the gardener and their family all summer.
+This one plant can produce more than sufficient berries for the gardener and their family all summer.

 Loganberries are extremely hardy and should offer great crops for at least ten years.

-Plus, a single plant may grow berries of different maturity making it hard to completely harvest one.
+Plus, a single plant may grow berries of different maturity, making it hard to harvest one completely.
 Moreover, their shelf life is short.
 Therefore if one wants to enjoy these berries, it’s worth growing them in one’s own garden.

 The excellent nutritional profile of loganberries is another reason one should cultivate them.
 They are packed with manganese and vitamin C. They are also an excellent source of vitamin B5 (pantothenic acid), folate, other essential B vitamins like thiamin and riboflavin, and vitamins E and K.